 How Do I Prepare for My Shed

 Site access: Make sure that we can access the shed site with our pickup and trailer.
 Are any surrounding objects such as trees, bushes, utilities, or buildings going to interfere with the placement of the shed?
 Check that we will have adequate clearance with any overhead wires or tree branches.

 Site preparation: How level is your shed site?
-Your finished site needs to be level for proper installation of your shed.
+Your finished site needs to be level for the proper installation of your shed.
 Remember that even if your site looks level it may actually have quite a bit of slope, so checking it with an accurate level is always a good idea.

 Concrete is the best foundation if you are willing to spend the extra money on it, but it is not a requirement.
 Please contact us if you are considering building a concrete pad for your shed, and we will be glad to give you some helpful tips for getting it the right size.

 Another option that will work but is not as highly recommended is laying down concrete blocks for each individual runner.
-You can consult the runner diagram provided below for proper spacing of your blocks.
+You can consult the runner diagram provided below for the proper spacing of your blocks.
 This is an end view of the runners (runner diagram) which will be running the full length of your shed.
 The number of blocks will vary with the length of the shed so we can advise you as to how many you will need.
 If your site is more than 4 or 5 inches off level it is always best to have some dirt excavated before laying any blocks down.